Proposals unveiled to prevent fraud in Medicaid program

 HARRISBURG, Pa.
 (WHTM) — The state attorney general and lawmakers will unveil a set of bills aimed at cracking down on Medicaid fraud.

-The goal of the program being unveiled Monday, January 13, is to ensure that taxpayer money for Medicaid actually goes to those it’s intended for.
+The goal of the program being unveiled Monday is to ensure that taxpayer money for Medicaid actually goes to those for whom it is intended.

-Attorney General Josh Shapiro and Representative Seth Grove will be joined by members of the general assembly as they announce this proposal to prevent fraud in the state medical assistance program.
+Attorney General Josh Shapiro and Rep. Seth Grove will be joined by members of the General Assembly as they announce this proposal to prevent fraud in the state medical assistance program.

 To help with this, a package of bills to reform how services are provided will be presented.